Interested in a career in communications but not sure about a specialty? We can help you figure it out.

 During your senior year, you'll complete a capstone, putting your skills to work in a real-world setting and developing a powerful piece for your professional portfolio.
 Advertising seniors create a fully integrated campaign for a business; public relations seniors produce a multimedia campaign for a nonprofit; and magazine media, digital media production, and multimedia journalism seniors collaborate on a multimedia website.

+What jobs can you get with a communications degree?
 You can be an advertising copywriter, digital media producer, social media strategist, online magazine writer, news reporter, public relations spokesperson, or speechwriter.
 You can work for an ad agency or brand team, corporation, educational institution, nonprofit, government agency, newspaper, TV station, or political candidate.
 Whatever path you choose, strategic thinkers who can communicate across all media platforms are in high demand.

 All our faculty members have extensive professional experience in their fields to complement their academic credentials.
 That means they bring real-world knowledge to the classroom, and a wealth of connections that benefits their students.
 Visit our Faculty page to see a listing of faculty members by specialty and learn more about their qualifications.